shiftyp/otel-mcp-server/README.md

 ### Exploring Data Structure

 ```
 What fields are available in the trace data?
-Use the searchForTraceFields tool to find out.
+Use the traceFieldsGet tool to find out.
 ```

 ```
 I want to analyze logs related to errors.
 What fields should I look at?
-Use the searchForLogFields tool to find fields related to errors or exceptions.
+Use the logFieldsGet tool to find fields related to errors or exceptions.
 ```

 ```
 What metrics are available for the 'frontend' service?
-Use the searchMetricsFields tool to find relevant metric fields.
+Use the metricsFieldsGet tool to find relevant metric fields for this service.
 ```

-### Service Dependency Analysis
+### Service Discovery

 ```
-Generate a service dependency graph for the last hour.
-Which services have the highest error rates?
+What services are available in the system?
+Use the servicesGet tool to list all services.
 ```

 ```
-Create a flowchart for this span: <span-id>.
-I want to understand the request flow.
+Are there any services related to payment processing?
+Use the servicesGet tool with a search parameter.
 ```

 ### Troubleshooting

 ```
 Find all error traces from the last 24 hours for the 'payment' service.
-Use the queryTraces tool.
+Use the tracesQuery tool with a bool query.
 ```

 ```
-Analyze this trace ID: <trace-id>.
-What services are involved and what was the error?
+Show me the most recent logs from the 'checkout' service.
+Use the logsQuery tool with appropriate filters.
 ```

 ```
-Look for any anomalies in the 'http.server.duration' metric for the 'checkout' service over the past hour.
+Get the CPU usage metrics for the 'api' service over the past hour.
+Use the metricsQuery tool to query the relevant data.
 ```

 ### Incident Investigation

 ```
-Extract an incident graph between 2:00 PM and 3:00 PM today when we had the outage.
-Focus on the 'authentication' service.
+Query the traces during the outage period between 2:00 PM and 3:00 PM today.
+Focus on the 'authentication' service and look for error status codes.
 ```

 ```
-Find the top 5 errors during the incident timeframe (May 23, 2025, 10:00-11:00 AM).
+Use the logsQuery tool to find logs with error severity during the incident timeframe (May 23, 2025, 10:00-11:00 AM).
 ```

 ```
-Query the logs during the incident and look for any authentication failures or timeout errors.
+Query the logs during the incident and look for any authentication failures or timeout errors using the logsQuery tool with a bool query.
 ```

 ## Windsurf-Specific Prompts with Code Context